 How can one summer determine a whole life?

-The answer to this question is unravelled in one of the most seductive, strange, and beautiful books of the last years.
-The summer that melted everything was Tiffany McDaniel’s first novel, published in 2016 to some glowing reviews.
+One of the most seductive, strange, and beautiful books of the last years unravels the answer to this question.
+The summer that melted everything is Tiffany McDaniel’s first novel, which came out in 2016 to some glowing reviews.
 It mixes the gothic atmosphere of Nathaniel Hawthorne with the imaginative power of Neil Gaiman’s stories, building an upside-down fairy tale where the devil is a little black boy with green leaf eyes who comes to Breathed, Ohio, in the baking hot summer of 1984.

-He’s been invited by Autopsy Bliss, a lawyer and the father of Fielding, the narrator.
-If, on the one hand, the Bliss family welcomes the boy believing he’s run away from home, the Breathed community begins to think that the devil has really arrived in town, and blame Sal for a series of mournful events.
+Autopsy Bliss, a lawyer and the father of Fielding, the narrator, has invited him.
+If, on the one hand, the Bliss family welcomes the boy believing he’s a runaway, the Breathed community begins to think that the devil has really arrived in town, and blame Sal for a series of mournful events.
 The summer sees the arrival of a smothering heatwave, as through the voice of Fielding and an alternating past and present, McDaniel builds a climax that’s heavy with sorrow.
 Autopsy Bliss’s desire to see this for himself – the same one that has made him invite the devil to Breathed – will be kept going until the end.

 When evil comes with a neighbor

 McDaniel alternates the classic atmosphere of Harper Lee’s To Kill A Mockingbird with the darker one of a Shirley Jackson novel.

 In her book, as often happens in those of Stephen King, evil does not correspond to magical and supernatural elements, but to the familiar face of our neighbor.
 The red of blood mixes with the blue of the sky, in the story of a summer where common sense melted together with chocolate, ice, or butter.